bdekoz/izzi/README.md

 this means Fedora 33 or Centos 8 operating systems on multi-core x86_64 hardware.

-Some familiarity with Linux, GNU coding styles, C++17, and the SVG standard are assumed.
+Some familiarity with Linux, GNU coding styles, C++17-20, and the SVG standard are assumed.

 **USING**

-See the files in the examples subdirectory.
+See the files in the [examples](/examples/) subdirectory.